open-ch/ja3/README.md

 {"destination_ip":"172.217.168.67","destination_port":443,"ja3":"771,49200-49196-49199-49195-49172-49162-49171-49161-159-158-57-51-157-156-53-47-10-255,0-11-10-35-13-5-15-13172,23-25-28-27-24-26-22-14-13-11-12-9-10,0-1-2","ja3_digest":"5e647d60a56d199388ae462b75b3cdad","source_ip":"213.156.236.180","source_port":34577,"sni":"www.google.ch","timestamp":1537516825571014000}
 ```

-**Attention: By default, the JA3Exporter only supports packets built up of an Ethernet Layer, followed by an IPv4 or IPv6 Layer, followed by a TCP Layer.**
+**Attention: By default, the JA3Exporter only supports packets built up of an Ethernet - IPv4 or IPv6 - TCP Stack.**

 If the package structure does not comply with this, use the -c flag for compatibility mode.
 Beware that this will make the JA3Exporter significantly slower.